A seemingly minor translational difference would cause a revolution

 18 Λογίζομαι γὰρ ὅτι οὐκ ἄξια τὰ παθήματα τοῦ νῦν καιροῦ πρὸς τὴν μέλλουσαν δόξαν ἀποκαλυφθῆναι εἰς ἡμᾶς.
 19 ἡ γὰρ ἀποκαραδοκία τῆς κτίσεως τὴν ἀποκάλυψιν τῶν υἱῶν τοῦ θεοῦ ἀπεκδέχεται· 20 τῇ γὰρ ματαιότητι ἡ κτίσις ὑπετάγη, οὐχ ἑκοῦσα ἀλλὰ διὰ τὸν ὑποτάξαντα, ἐφʼ ἑλπίδι 21 ὅτι καὶ αὐτὴ ἡ κτίσις ἐλευθερωθήσεται ἀπὸ τῆς δουλείας τῆς φθορᾶς εἰς τὴν ἐλευθερίαν τῆς δόξης τῶν τέκνων τοῦ θεοῦ.

-Now let us take the same translation, but replace or insert the engender terms found in the Greek text.
+Now let us take the same translation, but replace or insert the gendered terms (in brackets) found in the Greek text.

 18 The sufferings of the present are as nothing compared with the glory to be revealed in us.
-19 Indeed, the whole created (created here is feminine word) world, [she] eagerly awaits the revelation (revelation is feminine) of the sons of God.
-20 Creation, [she] was made subject to futility, not of its [her] own accord but by him who once subjected it; yet not without hope (hope is feminine), 21 because the world (this is the same word as “creation” above) itself [herself] will be freed from its [her] slavery (slavery is feminine) to corruption (corruption is feminine) and share in the [her] glorious freedom (freedom is feminine) of the children of God.
+19 Indeed, the whole created world, [she] eagerly awaits the revelation of the sons of God.
+20 Creation, [she] was made subject to futility, not of its [her] own accord but by him who once subjected it; yet not without hope, 21 because the world itself [herself] will be freed from its [her] slavery to corruption and share in the [her] glorious freedom of the children of God.

 Light and Darkness

 In the first day, the light and the darkness were separated.
 Think about darkness for a moment.
 In this world, it seems to be far greater than any light.
 The light cannot conquer it.
 With all the stars and even galaxies, the darkness surrounding them seems endless in comparison.
-This points to the way that the finality of the universe, the energy of the universe the moves emergent probability to its increasing act and intelligibility is surrounded by a greater entropy that will destroy all act and all intelligibility.
+This points to the way that the finality of the universe, the energy of the universe that moves what Bernard Lonergan calls emergent probability to its increasing act and intelligibility is surrounded by a greater entropy that will destroy all act and all intelligibility.
 As one hears sometimes, evil seems to be more widespread than goodness, and the goodness will never overcome it.
 The darkness will not be overcome.
 And the layout of our physical world communicates this to us.
 But the world is not without hope.
-There is a light we do not see.
+Nothing in that darkness can stop the light from shining.
+A sun or another star can be seen through the darkness.
+The light penetrates the darkness.
+And it can then illuminate the world.
+And beyond all of this, there is a light we do not see.

 Genesis 1:6-8: The Second Day